kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 	To add a constant, BML attribute, new BML expression, or change display style	see update.txt file how to do it and which methods should be updated.

+5. Performing operations on AST.
+	You can walk on expression's AST.
+For example, to add desugar functionality, create a subclass of ExpressionWalker and pass it as a parameter of Expression.iterate or BCClass.iterate (it's iter(...) method will be called for each expression node in given order). annot.bcexpression.util.DesugarWalker class was created
+	as a simple desugar example.